Report a Change

 How to Report Changes

 To report a change, sign in to your account and click the quick link “Report a Change in Income or Household.”
 Answer the questions that apply to you and follow the pages to update your information.

 After you make your updates and submit your application, you’ll get a new eligibility result that will explain:

 - If you qualify for Washington Apple Health or a Qualified Health and Dental Plan

 - If you qualify for a special enrollment period

 - Any new amount of financial help, such as tax credits or cost-sharing reductions

 You must report changes to your account by the 23rd of the month for your coverage to begin on the 1st of the following month.

-If your tax credit amount changes, you can adjust how much tax credit you want to apply to the cost of your monthly premium.
-Adjust the tax credit slider to change the amount of tax credits you’d like to apply to your monthly premium.
+If your tax credit amount changes, you can adjust how much you want to use to lower the cost of your monthly premium.
+Adjust the slider (pictured below) to change the amount of tax credits you’d like to use.